You are listening to the Sean Hannity Radio Show Podcast.

 You'll get Mike Lindell's special four-pack.

-You'll get 40% off two MyPillow premium pillows, two go anywhere pillows.
+You'll get 40% off two MyPillow Premium Pillows, two Go Anywhere pillows.

-Now, it just it works.
+Now, it just works.

-I don't know what it's just so comfortable it works.
+I don't know what it's just so comfortable, it works.

-It's made here in the USA, has a 60-day unconditional money back guarantee, a 10-year warranty.
+It's made here in the USA, has a 60-day unconditional money-back guarantee, a 10-year warranty.

-Now, if you want, you can spend sleepless nights staring at a ceiling with a pillow that's not working for you, or just go to my pillow.com right now or call 800-919-6090, promo code Hannity.
+Now, if you want, you can spend sleepless nights staring at a ceiling with a pillow that's not working for you.

-You get Mike Lindell's special four-pack, and that means you get two MyPillow premium pillows, two go anywhere pillows, 40% off.
+You get Mike Lindell's special four-pack, and that means you get two MyPillow Premium Pillows, two Go Anywhere pillows, 40% off.

-Those pillows arrive, you start getting the kind of peaceful and restful and comfortable and deep healing and recuperative sleep you've been craving for years, and you certainly deserve my pillow.com.
+Those pillows arrive, you start getting the kind of peaceful and restful and comfortable and deep healing and recuperative sleep you've been craving for years, and you certainly deserve mypillow.com.

 This is how insane the left is getting.

-Maxine Waters, just when you thought, you know, you couldn't dive any deeper into the tinfoil hat conspiracy land.
+Maxine Waters, just when you thought you couldn't dive any deeper into the tinfoil hat conspiracy land, well, this is the latest wacko conspiracy theory.

-According to the Democratic Party's leading impeachment advocate, Vladimir Putin himself actually came up with the phrase, lock her up.
+According to the Democratic Party's leading impeachment advocate, Vladimir Putin himself actually came up with the phrase, lock her up, gave it to the Trump campaign, all in an effort to collude and defeat Hillary Clinton.

-But when was the last meeting of the vast right wing conspiracy?
+I don't want to unnerve the left any further here, but when was the last meeting of the vast right-wing conspiracy?

-And he apparently was on the favorite conspiracy network in the country right now, which is MSNBC.
+He apparently was on the favorite conspiracy network in the country right now, which is MSNBC.

-And she said, you know, that the idea that Donald Trump, for him to call her crooked and encourage crowds to chant lock her up.
+And she said, you know, that the idea that Donald Trump, for him to call her crooked, and encourage crowds to chant lock her up, that's a play from Putin's playbook.

-I think when you saw him absolutely calling Hillary crooked, the locker up, locker Up.
+I think when you saw him absolutely calling Hillary crooked, the locker up, lock her up, all of that was developed.

 You know, Putin did it.